kurmanka/angularjs-routing-demo/README.md

 If you want to understand how it works, here are the main files you should look at:

- * index.html -- the master html and the wrapper-template for the pages
+ * index.html -- the master html and the wrapper-template for the pages.
- * scripts/pages.js -- lists the navigation items, the pages and the link names
+   Also, it defines the global Pages variable which lists the navigation items, the page URLs and the link names.
- * scripts/nav.js -- creates the navigation links in the page header
+ * scripts/nav.js -- creates the navigation links in the page header based on the Pages variable
  * scripts/app.js -- initializes the Angular App & configures it
  * views/main.html and other html files in the views/ folder -- the partials, the page content.